 Printers and Publishers Won’t Choose Paper Stock for You Without Some Input

-I fully understand the inclination of authors to say, “Just use the standard interior and cover stock,” when asked what type of paper they want used for their paperback or hardcover books.
+I fully understand the inclination of an author to say, “Just use the standard interior and cover stock,” when asked what type of paper you want used for your paperback or hardcover books.
 I get it.
 You’re thinking that printers and publishers are the experts, so they should know what you need in this regard.
 Here’s the problem with that: there is no one standard.

 As you’re browsing through the bookstore to determine your design preferences, take note of all the different types of books in front of you.
 Notice how some books are thicker than others.
 Some covers are glossy and shiny; others are dull.
 Some interior pages are thin while others are thick.
 The colours vary.
 The sizes vary.
 Everything varies!
 (Choice is a wonderful thing.
 But it can also be a bit of a nightmare at times.)

-When you’re browsing the bookstore, take note of the types of cover and interior paper stock that appeal to you most .
+When you’re browsing the bookstore, take note of the types of cover and interior paper stocks that appeal to you most.
 Take photos of your preferences.
 Better yet, bring physical samples to show printers and publishers when it comes time to place your order with them.

 Printers and Publishers Will Sit Down With You to Discuss All These Details and Make Recommendations

 Here’s one more thing printers and publishers have in common: they want to make you happy.
 When you’re happy, they’re happy!